Hospice Care Providers: What You Need to Know

 What to Observe

-- Cleanliness of the facility
+- Cleanliness and organization of the care environment

-- Staff interactions with the patient
+- Staff interactions with patients and family

 Questions for Staff

-- What activities are available for them?
+- What activities are available for patient engagement?

 Hospice Care Providers by State